Asymptotic regularity of a generalised stochastic Halpern scheme: Fast rates of asymptotic regularity

 \subsection{General results on linear rates}

 We begin with the crucial result on deriving fast rates of convergence for Halpern-style iterations in nonlinear optimization.
 This result is closely modelled after a seminal lemma by Sabach and Shtern \cite{SS2017}, first utilised in the context of proof mining in \cite{CKL2023}.
 Here we formulate the idea behind the lemma in a slightly different style to fit the iterations considered in this paper, and in this way our presentation is closer to the explicit closed-form bounds in \cite{BC2024}.
+However, as the proof is still nothing more than a careful implementation of the arguments given in \cite{SS2017}, we defer it to the appendix.

 \begin{lemma}[essentially \cite{SS2017}] Suppose that $(s_n),(c_n)$ are sequences of nonnegative real numbers satisfying

 for all $n\in\mathbb{N}$ where $(a_n)\subseteq [0,1]$.
 Then for all $m,K\in\NN$ we have